Last updated: 2022-05-05

 - The specific pieces of personal information we have collected about you.

 If you are a California resident, in addition to the rights discussed above, you have the right to request information from us regarding the manner in which we share certain personal information as defined by California’s “Shine the Light” with third parties and affiliates for their own direct marketing purposes.

 You can permanently delete your account by contacting us.

-For any questions or concerns regarding your privacy, you may contact us using the following details:
+For any questions or concerns regarding your privacy you may contact us under the following email address: email@example.com

 What is a cookie?